tarwn/lessthandot-hugo/blogs/content/posts/2016-10-24-easier-boundary-testing-keep-parsevalidationformat-rules-out-of-your-html-view.md

   * Total – total for the line that is formatted as a Currency type
   * IsValid – A property that reflects whether all of the inputs have valid values

-The “type” objects are used during the read/write pipelines:
+The "type" objects are used during the read/write pipelines:

 <div id="attachment_4415" style="width: 510px" class="wp-caption aligncenter">
   <a href="/wp-content/uploads/2016/02/PresentationModel.png"><img src="/wp-content/uploads/2016/02/PresentationModel.png" alt="Presentation Model - Read/Write Pipelines" width="500" height="220" class="size-full wp-image-4415" srcset="/wp-content/uploads/2016/02/PresentationModel.png 500w, /wp-content/uploads/2016/02/PresentationModel-300x132.png 300w" sizes="(max-width: 500px) 100vw, 500px" /></a>